Jean Shepherd: Radio

-After his military service, Shepherd began his broadcast radio career in early 1945 on WJOB in Hammond, Indiana, later working at WTOD in Toledo, Ohio, in 1946.
+After his military service, Shepherd began his broadcast radio career in early 1945, on WJOB in Hammond, Indiana, later working at WTOD in Toledo, Ohio, in 1946.
 He began working in Cincinnati, Ohio, in January 1947 at WSAI, later also working at Cincinnati stations WCKY and WKRC the following year, before returning to WSAI in 1949.
 From 1951 to 1953, he had a late-night broadcast on KYW in Philadelphia, Pennsylvania, after which he returned to Cincinnati for several different shows on WLW.
 After a stint on television there, he returned to radio.
-"Shep", as he was known, settled in at WOR radio New York City on February 26, 1955.
-On an overnight slot in 1956, he delighted his fans by telling stories, reading poetry (especially the works of Robert W. Service), and organizing comedic listener stunts.
+"Shep", as he was known, settled in at WOR radio New York City on February 26, 1955, where he would remain until spring 1977.
+Beginning on an overnight slot in 1956, he delighted his fans by telling stories, reading poetry (especially the works of Robert W. Service), and organizing comedic listener stunts.

-I, Libertine Hoax
+I, Libertine hoax

 The most famous stunt was a hoax he created about a nonexistent book, I, Libertine, by a fake author "Frederick R. Ewing", in 1956.
 During a discussion on how easy it was to manipulate the best-seller lists based on demand, as well as sales, Shepherd suggested that his listeners visit bookstores and ask for a copy of I, Libertine, which led to booksellers attempting to order the book from their distributors.
 Fans of the show planted references to the book and author so widely that demand for the book led to claims of it being on The New York Times Best Seller list.
-Shepherd, Theodore Sturgeon, and Betty Ballantine wrote the long-awaited book, with a cover by illustrator Frank Kelly Freas, published by Ballantine Books.
+Filling the demand, Theodore Sturgeon and Betty Ballantine wrote the long-awaited book to Shepherd's outline, with a cover designed by illustrator Frank Kelly Freas, published by Ballantine Books.